The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

+where the right side is always less or equal than $2$.
+This is how the condition $p<2$ occurs.
+The difficulty with~\eqref{eq:cond_p_mu_mu} is that the Lagrange multipliers $\mu_N$ and $\mu'_M$ are unknown.
 To prove Theorem~\ref{thm:ground_states_orthonormal_small_p}, we derive universal lower and upper bounds (independent of $N$) on the last eigenvalue $\mu_N$.
 This gives a critical exponent $p_c(d)$ below which binding holds.
 To prove Theorem~\ref{thm:ground_states_orthonormal_all_p}, we observe that if $N = M$, then we can choose the same minimiser for $J(N)$ and $J(M)$ so that $\mu_N = \mu_M$.
 In this simpler case the interaction is attractive whenever $1<p<\min(2,1+2/d)$.
 So if $J(N)$ has a minimiser, then

 Since there are ground states for $N=1$, we deduce that there are ground states for $N=2$.
-In Section~\ref{sec:proof_existence_all_p} below we explain how to deduce that binding holds for an infinite sequence $N_j\to\ii$ based on the sole inequality~\eqref{eq:binding_two_copies}.
+By a simple pigeon-hole principle, we are then able to deduce that binding holds for an infinite sequence $N_j\to\ii$, using only~\eqref{eq:binding_two_copies}.

-As an application, in Section~\ref{sec:rHFD} we use~\eqref{eq:binding_two_copies} to prove translational symmetry breaking of the Kohn-Sham model for a crystal with a large Dirac exchange coefficient.
-This result is in the same spirit as the recent work~\cite{Ricaud-17} by Ricaud on the Thomas-Fermi-von Weizs\"acker model, and it was indeed our first motivation for studying the fermionic NLS equation~\eqref{eq:fermionic_NLS}.
-This problem naturally brings the case $d=3$ and $p=4/3$.
+We end this section with two additional comments about Theorem~\ref{thm:ground_states_orthonormal_small_p} and~\ref{thm:ground_states_orthonormal_all_p}.
+First, we link our NLS equation for fermionic systems to a kind of Gagliardo-Niremberg-Sobolev inequality for orthonormal functions.